developer-zebra/developer-zebra-site/src/datawedge/6-31/guide/api/setconfig/index.md

 ## SET_CONFIG

 Used to create, update or replace a DataWedge Profile and its settings.
 Supports [nested bundles](../overview/#nestedbundles).
+To create a Profile without configuring its settings parameters, see [CREATE_PROFILE](../createprofile).

 ### Function Prototype